lanayepifanova/math-imposter/README.md

 # Math Imposter

-A quick party game where you solve tiny math prompts and try to spot who is faking it.
-Fast rounds, simple rules, lots of laughs.
+A quick party game where you give synonyms of the secret word and try to spot who is faking it.
+Fast rounds and simple design.